spacelift-io/user-documentation/docs/concepts/worker-pools.md

 ### Hardware recommendations

-The hardware requirments for the workers will vary depending on the stack size(How many resources managed, resource type, etc.), but we recommend at least **2GB of memory and 2 vCPUs of compute power**
+The hardware requirments for the workers will vary depending on the stack size(How many resources managed, resource type, etc.), but we recommend at least **2GB of memory and 2 vCPUs of compute power**.

 ## Using worker pools